Referrals and prior authorizations

 Need to see a specialist?
 No problem.
-With HAP, specialty office visits don’t require referrals from your primary care physician.
+With HAP, specialty office visits don’t require referrals from your primary care physician (except HAP Choice and HAP Primary Choice Medicare (HMO)).
 But in some cases, the specialist you see may require a referral from your PCP.
 Many specialists are booked out months in advance, and may only accept patients whose PCP believes they need specialty care.

 Sometimes specialists may suggest procedures we don’t feel are the best course of action for a patient.
 That’s why we want members to check with us so we can help manage their care.
 This is called prior authorization.
 If your service requires prior authorization, your doctor will take care of it on your behalf.